luis-ma-sousa/DeepWalk/README.md

 <img width="395" alt="Screenshot 2025-03-30 at 17 41 20" src="https://github.com/user-attachments/assets/08a3507d-51bd-4897-a2fa-6588419e6ac0" />

-from (Mendes et al., 2015).
+From (Mendes et al., 2015).

 📥 The raw data used in this project are output files from MouseWalker tracking, later processed for machine learning classification tasks.

 ## 🧠 Project Overview
-This project was developed during my PhD to explore the potential of gait-based behavioral markers for neurodegenerative disease classification.
+This project was developed during my PhD under the supervision of [Prof. Hugo Vicente Miranda](https://www.linkedin.com/in/hugo-vicente-miranda-3b5b661/) to explore the potential of gait-based behavioral markers for neurodegenerative disease classification.
 Using extracted locomotor data, I trained and evaluated multiple classification models, achieving 91% accuracy with a neural network.

 ## 🔧 Tools & Technologies
 - Python (Jupyter Notebooks)